stackhpc/ansible-slurm-appliance/docs/production.md

     import_playbook: "{{ lookup('env', 'APPLIANCES_ENVIRONMENT_ROOT') }}/../site/hooks/pre.yml"
   ```

-OpenTofu configurations should be defined in the `site` environment and used
+OpenTofu configurations are defined in the `site` environment and referenced
-as a module from the other environments.
-This can be done with the
+as a module by the site-specific
 cookie-cutter generated configurations:

   - Delete the *contents* of the cookie-cutter generated `tofu/` directories